 We’ve covered eight types of specialized training that dogs can undergo, including learning to retrieve, learning to protect, or learning to run agility courses.
 Some of these are great for a pastime, others allow dogs to help people in important ways.
 It all goes to show just how strong the connection is between humans and dogs after millennia of side-by-side evolution together.

-- You may want to read this next: How to Teach Your Dog to Lie Down: 3 Easy Methods
+- How to Teach Your Dog to Lie Down: 3 Easy Methods

 Featured Image Credit: Lois McCleary, Shutterstock